If you’re planning a trip to Japan’s second-largest city, make sure you make the most of it with our perfect 3 days in Osaka itinerary!

 What Osaka lacks in activities, it makes up for with bustling alleyways, markets and arcades that are the cities heart and soul.

-However, Osaka is most famous for its incredible food.
+However, Osaka is most famous for its incredible food and you’ll eat lots of it during this Osaka itinerary.

 READ MORE: Check out our guide on the best things to do in Osaka!